anupamsengupta/rule-engine-3.0/application-prompt.md

      - Maven module (domain/application/api/infrastructure).
      - Package name.
    - Explain how strategies, commands, and enum factories work together.
+   - Create a Design.md to list out the DESIGN OR README of the system and overall code traversal, usage samples and build and run methods.

 2. Then, implement the core DOMAIN pieces (in `project-domain`):
    - Attribute model and attribute type enum.